GraphSAINT/GraphSAINT/README.md

 * Flickr-`./train_config/neurips/flickr2_rw.yml`: reaching 0.513 (from previously 0.509) F1-micro score, with 0.75x training time
 * PPI-`./train_config/neurips/ppi2_rw.yml`: reaching 0.979 (from previously 0.973) F1-micro score, with 4x training time; reaching 0.974 (from previously 0.973) F1-micro score, with the same training time.

-[Updated Table 2 and convergence curve of the submitted paper to be added soon]
+[Updated Table 2 and convergence curve to be added soon]

 [New results with deeper GCNs and other architectures coming soon]